What is Earth Hour?

 When does Earth Hour take place?

-Earth Hour 2014 will be held on Saturday 29 March between 8.30PM and 9.30PM in your local time zone.
+Earth Hour 2015 will be held on Saturday 28 March between 8.30PM and 9.30PM in your local time zone.
 The event is held worldwide towards the end of March annually, encouraging individuals, communities households and businesses to turn off their non-essential lights for one hour as a symbol for their commitment to the planet.
-Earth Hour 2015 will take place on Saturday, 28 of March at 8:30PM to 9:30PM in your local timezone.

 What does Earth Hour aim to achieve?